frappe/erpnext_documentation/user/manual/en/projects/project-profitability.md

 Based on the all the income and expense entries created for the Project, you can get its profitability.

-> Accounts > Profitability Analysis
+> Accounting > Profitability Analysis

 Filter report based on Project to check Project-wise Profitability.